Research

 I introduced "characters" to represent family groups, simplifying internal communications.
 Recognizing one “alpha” planner per trip, we streamlined collaboration features and clarified kid’s account terminology through testing.
 I integrated product team designs into usability tests for further refinement.

-Withoutabox is Amazon's 2 sided marketplace which allows indie filmmakers to submit their work to film festivals.
+Withoutabox is Amazon size-12's 2 sided marketplace which allows indie filmmakers to submit their work to film festivals.

 The outdated festival management system had complex, overlapping features, making it hard for sales, support, and tech teams to assist customers.
 Festivals struggled to track submissions, and there was no clear understanding of how film festivals operated, leading to inefficient support.